 The new tuition model will make tuition more transparent, predictable and simplify students’ bills.
 Each degree plan will be assigned one of the three tier rates for tuition based on a student’s degree plan.
 Undergraduate students will pay a flat tuition rate according to their major for course loads ranging from 12 to 18 hours.

 Plateau tuition, which is only available to undergraduate students, means students will pay a single, flat rate of tuition when taking 12 to 18 credit hours a semester.
 Undergraduate students who take an average of 15 credit hours per semester can finish in 4 years.

 How are the tiers determined for tuition pricing?

 Tuition tiers will correspond to the cost of delivering the degree, factoring in the cost of specialized facilities, equipment and faculty.

 By keeping tuition flat for course loads between 12 and 18 hours, undergraduate students will have the option to take additional credits at no additional cost, giving them the opportunity to graduate faster.

 Will I still pay course fees?

-No. Under the new model, course fees will be rolled into tuition pricing, giving undergraduate students and their families a simplified bill and a more predictable cost per semester.
+No. Under the new model, course fees will be eliminated, giving undergraduate students and their families a simplified bill and a more predictable cost per semester.
 Fees for Student Health, Student Activity and Recreation Center will remain.

 Is the financial aid structure going to change, too?